onur-zengin/python-cisco-iosxr/README.md

 The entire decision making logic resides in a function called _process().
-The main program will constantly run in the background (as a daemon-like process) and will recalculate the following parameters in a specific polling frequency as pre-defined in the configuration file, and from each router found in the inventory file simultaneously;
+The main program will constantly run in the background (as a daemon-like process) and will recalculate the following parameters in a specific polling frequency as pre-defined in the configuration file - for each router found in the inventory file - simultaneously;

    __actualCdnIn:__
    __physicalCdnIn:__